Mathematics

 9.2 Spoke-count law

 Proposition 3.
-If q=a/bq = a/bq=a/b in lowest terms, the spoke count is aaa.
+If q=a/bq = a/b in lowest terms, the spoke count is aa.

 The decimal point is irrelevant; only the reduced form matters.
-The q=7.05q = 7.05q=7.05 case is the strongest falsification test.
+The q=7.05q = 7.05 case is the strongest falsification test.

 9.3 The correction toggle

-With correction on: α\alphaα is fixed; changing TTT only changes β\betaβ.
+With correction on: α\alpha is fixed; changing TT only changes β\beta.
 The locking skeleton (spoke count) is invariant while strand shapes deform.
-With correction off: α\alphaα drifts with TTT, creating apparent tongue motion that is a parameterization artifact.
+With correction off: α\alpha drifts with TT, creating apparent tongue motion that is a parameterization artifact.

 9.4 The reappearance of 710